Closing a Synagogue

 When a synagogue is about to close:

 - Photograph the building, both exterior and interior.
-Snapshots are adequate, but professional photography using dedicated lighting and other equipment is far preferable.
+Snapshots are adequate, even on a good quality smartphone, but professional photography using dedicated lighting and other equipment is far preferable.
 General conservation agencies, such as Historic England, and Amenity Societies, like the Twentieth Century Society, may be able to provide photographic staff or skilled volunteers to help.

 - Record the address and exact location of the synagogue.
 If possible, record also the name of the architect and builder, and the date of construction.
 This information is sometimes to be found on the foundation stone of the synagogue.